 Fellowship is an issue that has been coming up quite a bit in our articles lately.
 If you look at every article for the past couple of weeks and scroll to the tags at the bottom, you’ll see the word in almost every single one of them.
 Part of this is that we’ve been recently covering the Twelve Concepts (One, Two, and Three, so far).
 But really, it’s just something that we’ve seen a need for.
 Many unfortunates out there believe they can recover alone, and the pain it causes their families when this approach fails to yield results is absolutely heartbreaking.
 This is why, above all else, those who enter sobriety need to bring a sense of unity into their lives.

 This is the backbone of the First Tradition of AA, that our personal welfare depends upon AA unity.
 And while we have covered Tradition One in its own article, we feel that this is not enough.
-In many ways, the Twelve Traditions are meant more as guidelines for AA and NA groups than as suggestions for the individuals without whom these groups would not prosper.
+In many ways, the Twelve Traditions are meant more as guidelines for AA and NA groups rather than the individuals themselves.
 It is one thing to sit back and benefit from the sense of unification that keeps the group going and allows us to feel at home while we are sitting in a circle with those whom we have come to regard as friends.
 But it is another thing entirely to stand up and declare that we will play our own part, to whatever extent we are able, to keep the fellowship strong.

 Commitment is scary, and we often fear commitment because we are afraid of letting other people down.
 Perhaps we sometimes avoid commitment out of sloth, but many of us who have entered recovery and have taken a look at our character defects will be over this in due time.
 As for the fear, who are we really letting down?
 If our personal recovery is dependent upon the unity of the group, are we not hurting ourselves when we stand back and maintain a shield of isolation?
 This is the issue we presently wish to examine.